 Field education gives students insight into the range of social work settings where graduates may become employed.
 By working in the field with social work professionals who are qualified UConn field instructors, BSW students will get hands-on experience and gain valuable practice experience that prepares them for generalist social work practice.
-Students in the Bachelor of Social Work program are required to complete one field internship in their senior year.
+Students in the Bachelor of Social Work program are required to complete one field placement that spans their senior year.

 Fall Semester Office Hours